 Know the Space

 If possible, know the room from the front before you have to give your presentation.
-The front of a classroom or auditorium feels different from where you are normally used to sitting as a student.
+The front of a classroom or auditorium feels very different from where you sit as a student.
 Also, if necessary, check the lighting so you avoid fiddling with the lights before your presentation.
 If available, it's best to darken the lighting above you, but keep the lights lit above the audience; the contrast helps your audience read the slides by eliminating glare.
 It is also useful to have someone sit at the very back of the room to give you get a sense of how loud you should talk and how big you should write if you write anything on a whiteboard behind you.

 Appersona, Jennifer M., Eric L. Lawsa, and James A. Scepansky.
 “An Assessment of Student Preferences for PowerPoint Presentation Structure in Undergraduate Courses.”
 Computers and Education 50 (January 2008): 148-153; Bedford, Erin.
 Preparing Presentations With PowerPoint.
 GradHacker Blog.
 Inside Higher Education; Kountouzi, Barbara.
 PowerPoint DO's and DON'T's.
 Biomedical Library.
 University of Pennsylvania; Creating and Using Overheads.
 Kosslyn, Stephen M., Rogier A. Kievit, Alexandra G. Russell, and Jennifer M. Shephard.
 “PowerPoint presentation Flaws and Failures: A Psychological Analysis.”
 Frontiers in Psychology 3 (July 2012): Article 230; Writing@CSU.
 Colorado State University; Designing an Effective PowerPoint Presentation: Quick Guide.
 The Writing Lab and The OWL.
 Purdue University; Giving an Oral Presentation.
 Academic Skills Centre.
 University of Canberra; Hallewell, Madeline J. and Natasa Lackovic.
 “Do Pictures `Tell' a Thousand Words in Lectures?
 How Lecturers Vocalise Photographs in Their Presentations.”
 Higher Education Research and Development 36 .
 (2017): 1166-1180;Inoue-Smitha, Yukiko and Shuyan Wang.
 “College-based Case Studies in Using PowerPoint Effectively.”
 Cogent Education 3 (2016 ): 1-15.